 This post includes affiliate links.
 Find out more about affiliate links and how they help this site.

-Today I’m going to show you how to make a flourless chocolate cake that’s rich and silky smooth, and would do any restaurant dessert menu proud.
-This happens to be a gluten and nut free chocolate cake too, and it actually tastes best if you bake it a day ahead.
-In my book, that makes it a great recipe to keep on hand if you’re entertaining and have to cater to special dietary requirements, but don’t want to bake a separate dessert.
+I’m going to show you how to make this gluten free, nut free chocolate cake that’s so rich and silky smooth, it would do any dessert menu proud.
+This happens to be a gluten free dessert that tastes best if you bake it a day ahead.
+That makes it a great recipe if you’re entertaining someone with special dietary requirements, but don’t want to bake a separate dessert.

-This is a gluten and grain free chocolate cake, and unlike many flourless cakes, it’s also nut free.
-That means there’s no ‘filler’ ingredients for the flavors to hide behind.
-You’re going to taste the quality of your butter, cocoa, vanilla, and most importantly your chocolate, so if ever there was a time to spring for the good stuff this is it.
+This is a gluten and nut free chocolate cake, which is kind of unusual.
+Most gluten free chocolate cakes rely on ground almonds or hazelnuts to bring body and heft.
+Here there there are no ‘filler’ ingredients like nuts or gluten free flour.
+That means nothing for the flavors to hide behind.
+You’re going to taste the quality of butter, cocoa, vanilla and chocolate, so if there was a time to spring for the good stuff this is it.

 Choosing chocolate for baking